natalia-sa/adm-azs-shipping/README.md

 1. Clone the repository to your local machine.
 2. Navigate to the project directory that you just cloned
 3. Run `docker compose up`
-4. Open swagger to use the API: http://localhost:8080/swagger-ui/index.html
+4. Open swagger to use the API: [Swagger UI](http://localhost:8080/swagger-ui/index.html)

 ### Main endpoints